 I write regularly from the front lines of the Impact Economy.
 I write about the business of doing the right thing.
 I write about better ways to fund and deliver impact and I write about my own journey as I am experimenting with impact ventures.

 Here are some of my most read posts

-- The Blockchain Will Change Doing Good Forever – First published a life ago (in early 2017).
+- The Blockchain Will Change Doing Good Forever – First published a life ago (in early 2017), and aging well.
 Practical ways in which Blockchain will change the impact industry.

-- The Impact Generation is Here – Outlines my fundamental thesis as an entrepreneur: a new generation is emerging that is redefining economic fundamentals.
+- The Impact Generation is Here – A new generation is emerging that is redefining economic fundamentals around purpose.
 Companies that build for them will be the unicorns of tomorrow.